pmazaitis/tree-sitter-context/README.md

 The [`tree-sitter-cli`](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) command line utility can be used for simple and direct testing of parsing and highlighting.
 (A [nice intro to `tree-sitter-cli` usage](https://dcreager.net/tree-sitter/getting-started/) is available.)

+Setting up Tree-Sitter on your system may involve satisfying dependencies; see the Tree-Sitter documentation on [using parsers](https://tree-sitter.github.io/tree-sitter/using-parsers).

 ## Contributing

 New features and updates cheerfully considered via pull request.
 Please include tests for any new features, and make sure all the tests in the test suite pass.